dreamstax/kai/README.md

 If you would like to provide any feedback or have suggestions for new features please open an issue.

 ### Who is dreamstax...
-Dreamstax is a group of individuals dedicated to opensource and making AI accessible For more info about the team please visit [dreamstax.io](https://dreamstax.io)
+Dreamstax is a group of individuals dedicated to open source and making AI accessible For more info about the team please visit [dreamstax.io](https://dreamstax.io)